fenago/puppet-course/quickstart/md/Lab_5.md

 ```

-On the Vagrant box, or any Linux system, this will return the value
+On the lab environment, or any Linux system, this will return the value
 `Linux`.

 In older versions of Puppet, each fact was a distinct global variable,